-Cleveland was also instrumental in the recruitment and development of Bobby Portis, as he became just the second Razorback in program history to be named the SEC Player of the Year by both the Associated Press and league head coaches in 2014-15.
+Cleveland was also instrumental in the recruitment of Bobby Portis, as he became just the second Razorback in program history to be named the SEC Player of the Year by both the Associated Press and league head coaches in 2014-15.
 Portis was the first Razorback to surpass 1,000 points and 500 rebounds as a sophomore and went on to become the 12th player in program history to be selected in the first round of the NBA Draft, when he went 22nd overall to the Chicago Bulls.

 During his tenure with Missouri, Cleveland worked predominantly with the Tigers’ guards, and players flourished under his tutelage.
 In 2006-07, Cleveland’s first season at Missouri, he mentored Stefhon Hannah to Big 12 Newcomer of the Year accolades.
 Another Cleveland trainee, J.T.
 Tiller, took Co-Big 12 Defensive Player of the Year honors in 2008-09.